 5 sets of ab and core exercises

-5 sets of cool down stretches
+5 sets of cool down yoga style stretches

 As the weeks progress, the athlete is required to add repetitions in the same way you could add reps or add a weight vest.

 Don’t underestimate the power of The Grinder to shape and build you mentally.
 Just like Mr. T (Clubber Lang)doing pull ups from ropes in his closet and gutting it out in a hot sweaty boxing gym all while Rocky trained in a luxurious Globo Gym.
-The Grinder is a rough place to train.
+The Grinder is a rough but great place to train.

 The concrete can be sweltering hot in the summer and ice cube cold in the winter.
 It is rough textured and dirty and hurts the hands.
 That is what you want – to train the mind to look over the small distractions.
 The point is that part of mental toughness is being “comfortable” in an uncomfortable spot.

 You have to find your Grinder whether it is a local playground basketball court, your garage, a prison cell or your driveway and being to hone your body and mind.

 Check out this workout straight from one of my favorite Grinders at SEALFIT.
 Click here to check out this this killer workout:

 So get out there and find your Grinder and improve your body and mind with Grinder PT.